Here are some dominoes based on . The idea behind this dataset is that there are two "patterns" in the data: the MNIST image and the CIFAR image.

 What happens as we change the relative incidence of MNIST vs CIFAR images in the dataset?
 We can accomplish this by varying the frequency of one-sided MNIST dominoes vs. one-sided CIFAR dominoes.

-We control three parameters:
+We control two parameters:

 - , the probability of a domino containing an MNIST image (either one-sided or two-sided),